Grunge: 1985–1991: Early development and rise in popularity

 Grunge attracted media attention in the United Kingdom after Pavitt and Poneman asked journalist Everett True from the British magazine Melody Maker to write an article on the local music scene.
 This exposure helped to make grunge known outside of the local area during the late 1980s and drew more people to local shows.
 The appeal of grunge to the music press was that it "promised the return to a notion of a regional, authorial vision for American rock".
 Grunge's popularity in the underground music scene was such that bands began to move to Seattle and approximate the look and sound of the original grunge bands.
 Mudhoney's Steve Turner said, "It was really bad.
 Pretend bands were popping up here, things weren't coming from where we were coming from."
 As a reaction, many grunge bands diversified their sound, with Nirvana and Tad in particular creating more melodic songs.
 Dawn Anderson of the Seattle fanzine Backlash recalled that by 1990 many locals had tired of the hype surrounding the Seattle scene and hoped that media exposure had dissipated.
+In a 1991 article, Mark Arm commented that "It was pretty funny when all the Seattle hype started, because there had been really good bands in Seattle for a long time who couldn't put out albums because they didn't have an outlet for it.
+Bands like Malfunkshun and 10 Minute Warning, who were amazing."

 Chris Dubrow from The Guardian states that in the late 1980s, Australia's "sticky-floored ... alternative pub scene" in seedy inner-city areas produced grunge bands with "raw and awkward energy" such as the Scientists, X, Beasts of Bourbon, feedtime, Cosmic Psychos and Lubricated Goat.
 Dubrow said "Cobain ... admitted the Australian wave was a big influence" on his music.
 Everett True states that "[t]here's more of an argument to be had for grunge beginning in Australia with the Scientists and their scrawny punk ilk."

 Grunge bands had made inroads to the musical mainstream in the late 1980s.
-Soundgarden was the first grunge band to sign to a major label when they joined the roster of A&M Records in 1989.
-Soundgarden, along with other major label signings Alice in Chains and Screaming Trees, performed "okay" with their initial major label releases, according to Jack Endino.
+Soundgarden was the first grunge band to sign to a major label when they joined the roster of A&M Records in 1988.
+Soundgarden, along with other major label signings Alice in Chains and Mother Love Bone, performed "okay" with their initial major label releases, according to Jack Endino.
 Nirvana, originally from Aberdeen, Washington, was also courted by major labels, while releasing its first album Bleach in 1989.
 Nirvana got signed by Geffen Records in 1990.